Sannya-Wasim/Dice_AI_Course/README.md

 2. **Task 02:** Run the `task_02_fine_tuning.py` script.
 Ensure you have a pre-trained MobileNetV2 model and the required dataset.
 Modify the script to specify the path to the pre-trained model and adjust other hyperparameters as necessary.

 3. **Task 03:** Execute the `image_retrieval.py` script.
-Make sure to have the pre-trained VGG16 model file and the "query_images" and "images_database" folders in the same directory.
-Follow the prompts to select a query image and observe the program retrieving similar images based on the VGG16 features and Euclidean distance metric.
+Make sure to have the pre-trained cifar_MobileNet model file and the "query_images" and "images_database" folders in the same directory.
+Follow the prompts to select a query image and observe the program retrieving similar images based on the MobileNet features and Euclidean distance metric.

 **Sample Query Images:**